-Getting a brand-new car with a new smell that comes with it is filled with excitement.
-Better yet is fidgeting with all bells and whistles; especially when a high-spec or premium luxury model is the new ride!
-Vehicle owners find it so excited in learning the in's and out of how to play with this new toy.
+Getting a brand new car with a new smell that comes with it is filled with excitement.
+Better yet is fidgeting with all bells and whistles, especially when a high-spec or premium luxury model is the new ride.
+Vehicle owners find it so exciting in learning the in's and out's of how to play with this new toy.
 Everything seems fine for the first few weeks.
-But then, boom, there is a remedy when one or some problems occur.
+But then after some time, there is a remedy when one or some problems occur.

 How lemon law benefits car buyers

-In general word, "lemon car" is defined as the all brand-new vehicle that purchased from an authorized dealership in the Philippines.
+In general word, "lemon car" is defined as the all brand new vehicle purchased from an authorized dealership in the Philippines.
 After a year, these cars have gross factory defects and have unresolved problems.
-And if all four repair attempts haven’t worked, then it is deemed a true-blue lemon car!
+And if all four repair attempts haven’t worked, then it is deemed a true-blue lemon car.

-By definition of the Philippine Lemon law; any car that isn’t up to par should be a lemon, though some interpretations differ.
-When outright replacement will be assurance that the problems will be gone, but only if the DTI rules so!
+By definition of the Philippine Lemon law, any car that isn’t up to par should be a lemon, though some interpretations differ.
+When outright replacement will be the assurance that the problems will be solved, but only if the DTI rules so.

 "Lemon car" is defined as the new car but comes with unpleasant problems